Visiting the Assemblée Nationale is only for the brave few. That is the brave and hardy few who are willing to queue for

 With its famous glass-domed roof and red-velvet seats, the Hémicycle is considered the heart of French democracy, where the majority of significant events in the history of France have occurred following the French Revolution in 1789.

 The right to vote for women, abolish slavery, etc. most major events in French history have been debated and voted on in the Hémicycle.
-Infamously, it was also the site where a bust of Hitler and the Nazi flag were put up, during the Nazi invasion of France in World War II which you can see here.
+Infamously, it was also the site where a bust of Hitler and the German Reich flag were put up during the invasion of France in World War II which you can see here.

 Located in the building that was once called Palais Bourbon (the junior name of the French royal family), the Assemblée Nationale is actually a lot larger than it looks from the outside.

 It is actually a series of interconnected buildings, most of which were constructed by the illegitimate daughter of the Sun King Louis XIV, Louise Françoise.
 King Louis and his favorite mistress, Madame de Montespan, adored their daughter and both openly recognized her.